Chapman homers twice, Bailey strong as A’s hold off Giants

 HITTING PITCHERS

 Before Bailey’s two singles, Oakland’s pitchers had only four hits this season.
 All four were by Brett Anderson.
+The RBI was Bailey’s first since 2014.

 ROSTER MOVES